mozilla/uniffi-rs/docs/policies/rust-versions.md

 We should maintain CI to ensure we still build with the "Requires" version.

-As versions inside mozilla-central changes, we will bump our versions accordingly.
+As versions inside mozilla-central change, we will bump the UniFI versions accordingly.
 While newer versions of Rust can be expected to work correctly with our existing code, it's likely that clippy will complain in various ways with the new version.
 Thus, a PR to bump the minimum version is likely to also